helcu/node_find_celebrity/README.md

 In a team of n people, a celebrity is known by everyone but he/she doesn't know anybody.

 The most important of this project is the algorithm used to solve the problem.
 There are two approach an imperative and other functional method to resolve this problem.
-You can configure the algorithm modifying the `approach` property in the `application.yml` by default this property is `Imperative`

 ## Prerequisites

 Only it is necessary to have installed node